handasontam/big2_rl/README.md

   - PPO
 - It is super-human level already according to my own experience.

-# Play with the AI with the trained model
+# Play against the AI with the pre-trained model
 ```
 conda env create -f environment.yml
 conda activate big2torch